 Sick leave for serious illness

 If you have a serious illness or have fallen ill for longer than three weeks, you must inform your employer and provide evidence in the form of a note from your doctor.
-Employers typically take out an insurance scheme that allows you to claim 80 percent of your salary during your absence.
+Employers typically take out an insurance scheme like loss of earnings insurance that allows you to claim 80 percent of your salary during your absence.
 This scheme can last for up to 720 days.
 However, if you have been permanently disabled and cannot work at all for more than 30 days, it is best to apply for disability insurance.
+If your employer has not taken out an insurance scheme, there are several safety nets available that are provided by your local canton, or schemes that you may be able to purchase privately.

 Sick leave in Switzerland due to an accident at work